41 Rustic Kitchen Ideas for Log Homes & Cabins

 Image courtesy of Ashley Montgomery Design

-28. Rustic Scandinavian-Style Kitchen
+32. Rustic Scandinavian-Style Kitchen

 Scandinavian design emphasizes simplicity, functionality, and a connection to nature, making it a great complement to rustic style.
 This minimalist design aesthetic favors a light and airy color scheme with white and neutral tones.
-Both rustic and Scandinavian design feature natural materials like wood, stone, and metal. consider incorporating natural wood accents like cutting boards, utensils, open shelving, and stone or concrete countertops.
+Both rustic and Scandinavian design feature natural materials like wood, stone, and metal.
+Consider incorporating natural wood accents like cutting boards, utensils, open shelving, and stone or concrete countertops.

 Scandinavian-Style Kitchen